basarat/algorithms/src/random/README.md

 }
 ```

 You can easily scale this 0 to less than 1 result to any upper limit by simple multiplication.
-For example if we go ahead and multiply the result with 100, we get random values in the range 0 to less than 100.
+For example if we go ahead and multiply the result with 100, we get random values in the range 0 inclusive all the way up to less than 100.

 ```js
   console.log(Math.random() * 100);
 ```
-You can limit this value to an integer if you wanted by simply using `Math.floor`.
-Values in the range 0 to less than 1 get chopped to 0, in the range 1 to less than 2 get chopped to 1 and soo on till 99 to less than 100 getting chopped to 99.
+You can limit this value to an integer if you wanted, by simply using `Math.floor`.
+Values in the range 0 to less than 1 get chopped to 0, in the range 1 to less than 2 get chopped to 1 and so on till 99 to less than 100 gets chopped to 99.

 ```js
   console.log(Math.floor(Math.random() * 100));
 ```

-* Now lets go ahead and create a function that should return an int between a start and a before value.
+* A common challenge presented, to beginning developers in an interview, is to go ahead and create a function that should return an int between a given start and end value.
-* It takes a start value, a before value.
+* We start by creating our function that accepts a  start value, a before value.

 ```js
 /**